 Katherine Brewster, MBA, Executive Producer

-Katherine Brewster has been the President of BC Voices since its founding in 2012, and Executive Producer of BC Voices’ short documentary Making Choices, Forging Paths, and, online docuseries Stand UP, Speak OUT.
-She has 50+ years of experience in sales, marketing, management, and fundraising for businesses and arts organizations.
-Katherine is a 1971 alumna of Barnard College and holds an MBA from the Columbia University Graduate School of Business.
+Katherine Brewster, President of BC Voices and Executive Producer of Stand UP, Speak OUT, is an entrepreneur, and manages a practice in somatic healing and wellness.
+She has more than 50 years of experience in sales, marketing, business management, and fundraising for non-profit artistic enterprises.
+She is a 1971 alumna of Barnard College and earned an MBA at Columbia Business School in 1978.

 Elisabeth Harris, Producer